Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ![Screen capture](../Images/azfunc5postmandeployed.png?raw=true)

-For more information, see [GitHub Actions for deploying to Azure Functions](https://github.com/marketplace/actions/azure-functions-action).
+For more information on this type of deployment, see [GitHub Actions for deploying to Azure Functions](https://github.com/marketplace/actions/azure-functions-action).

-## Functions documentation
+## Code documentation

 ### SubmitEncodingJob

 This function processes a Media Services asset or a source URL.
 It launches a job using the Transform name provided in the input.
-If the Transform does not exist, the function creates based on the provided Media Encoder Standard preset.
+If the Transform does not exist, the function creates one based on the provided Media Encoder Standard preset.
 The function returns back the output asset name and job name.

 See the model for the [input](SubmitEncodingJob.cs#L22-L63) and [output](SubmitEncodingJob.cs#L65-L81).